paulmooreparks/Xfer/README.md

 ### Character Element

-The Character element is used to represent a single character.
+The Character element is used to represent a character.

 * **Specifier:** \ (Reverse Solidus, or less formally, backslash, U+005C)
 * **Explicit Syntax:** Enclose the content in <\ and \> delimiters.